LiamMesarec/LLOG/README.md

 # LLOG
 A C++20 std::cout wrapper.

 LLOG is a header-only simple to use library that provides function wrappers for std::cout.
 Also adds colors on Windows and Linux (and other systems that support ANSI Escape Codes).
+Very lightweight with a very low performance difference to just using std::cout.

 EXAMPLE USAGE: